idhikavaidya/Smart-Water-Logging-Detection/README.md

 # Water-Logging
-I built a classification model to determine whether a given record has waterlogging or not.
-The process involved data preparation, modeling, and creating an interactive dashboard for visualizing results.
+Created a Machine Learning model for classifying whether a given record has waterlogging or not.
+I also made a interactive dashboard on PowerBI for data analysis and visualization.